-Source: RFS Follow-Up Survey, N = 370 although ns vary by item based on the number of participants self-reporting receiving each service.
+Source: RFS Follow-Up Survey, N = 370 although Ns vary by item based on the number of participants self-reporting receiving each service.

-A majority of participants also reported that their experiences and knowledge have improved since participating in the RFS program.
-For instance, nearly nine out of 10 (86%) participants reported their ability to navigate life in the US has gotten better, followed by 84% reporting their knowledge of which program to contact when they need help with basic needs had gotten better.
+Most participants also reported that their experiences and knowledge improved since participating in the RFS program.
+For instance, nearly nine out of 10 (86%) participants felt their ability to navigate life in the US has gotten better, followed by 84% reporting their knowledge of which program to contact when they need help with basic needs had gotten better.